M0ngi/CTF-Writeups/2022/GDG Algiers/README.md

 * [Notes keeper (Pwn)](#pwn2)
 * [Faster python (Pwn)](#pwn4)

+I would like to thank my team mate [t0m7r00z](https://github.com/t0m7r00z) for the huge help when dealing with the heap challenge (Notes Keeper).

  Hope you enjoy this & feel free to contact me for questions, fixes...

 ------------